dermesser/uvco/README.md

 }
 ```

+I may try to change the uvco types to prevent this pattern, but it's not easy to do so without
+impairing the ease of use in other places.

 ### Loop Lifetime

-The `Loop` is singular, and outlives all coroutines running on it; therefore it's passed as `const Loop&` to any
+The `Loop` is singular, and outlives all coroutines running on it; therefore it's passed as `const
-coroutine needing to initiate I/O.
+Loop&` to any coroutine needing to initiate I/O.

 ### Unfulfilled promises